 - You can easily integrate analytics, business intelligence, etc. to access critical data insights

-- It enables you to incorporate valuable KPIs to assess long-term performances of vital processes
+- It enables you to incorporate valuable KPIs to assess the long-term performances of vital processes

 - Organizations can easily access patient data and healthcare-specific intelligence to understand patient insights effectively